alexlogorz/lma-api/README.md

 # LMA API - Latin Mix Academy

 LMA API is a backend service for the Latin Mix Academy (LMA) Shopify store, built with Node.js and Express.
 The API integrates with Airtable and Shopify to manage store data and streamline various operations.
-This API also allows customers to check purchase history and fetch course details from the store.

 ## Features
 - **Airtable API Integration**: Retrieve and manage data from Airtable to keep LMA's operations seamless.